charmoniumQ/PROBE/probe_src/tasks.md

     - [x] Check Python code with Mypy.
     - [x] Run tests on the current machine.
   - [x] Write a CI script that uses Nix to install dependencies and run the Justfiles.
-  - [ ] Check (not format) code in Alejandra and Black.
+  - [x] Check (not format) code in Alejandra and Black.
-  - [ ] Reformat all Python code in Black.
-  - [ ] Figure out why tests don't work.
+  - [x] Figure out why tests don't work.
   - [ ] Run tests in an Ubuntu Docker container.
   - [ ] Run tests in a really old Ubuntu Docker container.
+  - [ ] Figure out how to intelligently combine Nix checks, Just checks, and GitHub CI checks, so we aren't duplicating checks.
-- [ ] Write microbenchmarking
+- [x] Write microbenchmarking
-  - [ ] Run performance test-cases in two steps: one with just libprobe record and one with just transcription.
+  - [x] Run performance test-cases in two steps: one with just libprobe record and one with just transcription.
 (3 new CLI entrypoints, described in comments in CLI.py)
   - [ ] Write interesting performance tests, using `benchmark/workloads.py` as inspiration.
-  - [ ] Run the benchmarks with Hyperfine, in Containerexec, in a Python script, storing the result as a CSV.
-    - Python script that runs `hyperfine ./PROBE record --no-transcribe` and `hyperfine ./PROBE transcribe` for several tests.
 - [ ] Output conversions
   - [ ] From the NetworkX digraph, export (Shofiya is working on this):
     - [ ] A dataflow graph, showing only files, processes, and the flow of information between them.
 The following rules define when there is an edge: